jgumoes/Angle-Sensor/README.txt

 ### Bluetooth Sensor App (React Native)

+(note: this is currently only setup for Android. permissions to use BLE need to be set for iOS)

 follow the instructions here: https://reactnative.dev/docs/environment-setup?guide=native.
 Installing node through choco didn't install npm or npx for me, but installing through nvm works fine and is generally better-practice.

 this doesn't use expo, so follow the instructions here: https://reactnative.dev/docs/running-on-device.
 I got an error saying "This adb server's $ADB_VENDOR_KEYS is not set".
 To fix this on my phone, I turned USB debugging off and on again while plugged in to my computer.

+upload the app by copy-pasting `npx react-native run-android` into the terminal

 note: graddle version 8.5 is used as 8.6 and 8.7 give build errors (at least for windows)